-May is Motorcycle Safety Awareness Month, so it’s no surprise that motorcycle accidents are more common in May than any other month.
+May is Motorcycle Safety Awareness Month, so it’s no surprise that motorcycle crashes are more common in May than any other month.
 Motorcycle riders need to be extra careful in May, and always wear a helmet and protective gear.

 Motorcycle Accidents in June

-Motorcycle accidents in June are more common than in other months.
+Motorcycle crashes in June are more common than in other months.
 There are several reasons for this, including the fact that there are more motorcycles on the road in June than in other months.
 The weather is also a factor, as the warmer weather makes it more comfortable for motorcycle riders to be on the road.

 Motorcycle Accidents in July

-Motorcycle accidents in July are most likely to occur during the daytime hours, on weekends, and on rural roads.
+Motorcycle crashes in July are most likely to occur during the daytime hours, on weekends, and on rural roads.
 The majority of motorcycle accidents are caused by driver error, such as speeding, driving under the influence, or failing to yield the right of way.